Spotswood Yards Public Art Strategy

 A New Skyline for Melbourne’s West

 Spotswood Yards is a major urban renewal precinct set to reshape Melbourne’s inner west, with five residential towers rising beside one of the city’s most iconic gateways.
-Juddy Roller was engaged to create the public art strategy required for development approval and to deliver the monumental art program, transforming the towers into a large-scale open-air gallery.
+Juddy Roller was engaged to create the public art strategy required for development approval and to deliver the monumental art program that transformed the towers into a large-scale open-air street art gallery.

-Working directly with Hobsons Bay’s planning and arts departments and property developers, Blue Earth, Juddy Roller guided the project through curatorial planning, approval, compliance and permits to installation, ensuring the artworks were fully integrated into the development from strategy through to delivery.
+Working directly with Hobsons Bay’s planning and arts departments and property developers, Blue Earth, Juddy Roller guided the project through curatorial planning, approval, compliance and permits to installation, ensuring the artworks were fully integrated into the development from endorsed public art strategy through to delivery.

 02 the challenge